 - Participate in the broader effort on campus to create and leverage digital content for teaching and learning and to promote the use of open-access materials in the classroom and beyond.

-Digital materials included in collections provided by the department are generally open to the public, but are intended for educational and research purposes only.
+Digital materials included in collections provided by the library are generally open to the public, but are intended for educational and research purposes only.
 Any other use, including but not limited to reproduction, redistribution, publication, or transmission, is prohibited without specific written consent.